5G OFDM

 | DFT-s-OFDM | Selected uplink transmission cases | Useful where uplink waveform behavior and transmitter efficiency considerations matter |

-A practical engineer takeaway is this: if you are reading most downlink traces and many uplink traces, you are effectively dealing with CP-OFDM resource behavior.
+A practical takeaway is this: if you are reading most downlink traces and many uplink traces, you are effectively dealing with CP-OFDM resource behavior.
 But it is still important to remember that NR uplink is not limited to only one waveform option.

 How OFDM connects to numerology and frame structure